 Check out the beach

-I mean you are on the Gulf Coast after all!
+I mean you are on the Mississippi Gulf Coast after all!
 I will admit, coming from Florida I definitely prefer our beaches.
 We were saving our beach days for Orange Beach, but there are definitely beaches you can check out if you’re hoping to catch some rays or relax!
-If you’re staying in downtown Ocean Springs you’ll be walking distance to Front Beach.
+If you’re staying in downtown Ocean Springs you’ll be within walking distance of Front Beach.

 Head next door to Biloxi

-Where to eat and drink in Mississippi Gulf Coast: Ocean Springs
+Best bars and restaurants in Mississippi Gulf Coast: Ocean Springs, MS

 Beer House & Mosaic